pars-linux/uludag/trunk/doc/en/package-review-process.rst

 The package reviewing process steps on `Pardus Bug Tracking System
 <http://hata.pardus.org.tr>`_;

 #.
+When the developer thinks that its new package is ready for the reviewing
+   process, he/she should copy it under the appropriate component of the 'playground/review' directory under pardus SVN repository.

+#.
 If a bug is reported for a new package on the bug tracking system, the
    process is starting from this point.

 #.
 The developer that wants to maintain this new package, assigns the bug report
    to himself/herself and changes the bug status to ASSIGNED.
 This operation can only be done by the members of bugzilla "editbugs" group.

+#.
+The product of the bug report should be "Review".
+The component of the bug
+   report should be the appropriate repository component for being able to notify the relevant component responsibles by e-mail about this new package reviewing request.

 #.
 The "Summary" part of the bug report should contain the name of the package.
    The "Details" part of the bug should contain the description of the package,